 Many travellers looking to visit Slovenia don’t often realise that the small nation boasts its own coastline.
 Stretching just shy of 47 kilometres, there are a few towns on the coast that are worth visiting – but none quite as beautiful as Piran.
-If you’re considering heading to the Adriatic coast of Slovenia and are wondering what to do in Piran, then you’ve come to the right place.
+If you’re considering heading to the Adriatic coast of Slovenia and are wondering what the best things to do in Piran are, then you’ve come to the right place.

 For such a small country, it is truly amazing how much diversity there is in Slovenia.
 In the short drive from Ljubljana to the coast, you will go through so many different climates that you are sure to be astonished.